openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

     The following explanation is adapted from the Software Carpentry Git lesson.

-We’ll start by exploring how version control can be used to keep track of what one person did and when.
+We'll start by exploring how version control can be used to keep track of what one person did and when.

-We’ve all been in this situation before: it seems ridiculous to have multiple nearly-identical versions of the same document.
-Some word processors let us deal with this a little better, such as Microsoft Word’s Track Changes, Google Docs’ version history, or LibreOffice’s Recording and Displaying Changes.
+We've all been in this situation before: it seems ridiculous to have multiple nearly-identical versions of the same document.
+Some word processors let us deal with this a little better, such as Microsoft Word's Track Changes, Google Docs' version history, or LibreOffice's Recording and Displaying Changes.

 Version control systems start with a base version of the document and then record changes you make each step of the way.
 You can think of it as a recording of your progress: you can rewind to start at the base document and play back each change you made, eventually arriving at your more recent version.